 A timed drawing challenge can be set up to enable you to draw under pressurized conditions.

 An alternative method is to listen to a piece of music.
 While drawing under set timed intervals, you will enable you to focus on the form of your subject and speed up the drawing process.

 Negative space is created when areas in objects and in-between objects are formed.

-The drawing of negative space had always been an essential aspect of both life and still life drawing.
+Drawing negative space has always been an essential aspect of life and still life.